 However, the majority of restaurants and hotels will accept credit cards like Visa and MasterCard.
 As always, check with the exchange rate with your bank prior to traveling.

-Russia main airports
+Russia main Airports

 I was not surprised that Russia has many airports.
 There are three main ones including Moscow Domodedovo, Sheremetyevo, and Vnukovolargest.

-Of the three, Moscow Domodedovo Airport receives the most traffic and is considered to be the main international airport in the country and also landing place for most of the cheap business class flights to Russia.
+Of the three, Moscow Domodedovo Airport receives the most traffic and is considered to be the main international airport in the country and also landing place for most of the low-priced business class flights to Russia.

 Getting Around Moscow